aronCiucu/DCSTheWay/README.md

 ## What is supported?
 Supported modules:
 * F-16
+* F/A-18 (make sure you don't have any AMPCD menu open)

 Multiplayer is supported as long as the server has ownship/player exports turned on.